WaleedFarooq51/Dual-Stream-Top-View-Person-Re-Identification/README.md

 - Other required libraries can be installed by: `pip install requirements.txt`

 - All the Hyperparameters can be found in the `config.py` file.

+### 6. References

+Most of the code of our backbone is borrowed from AGW [1] and TransReID [2].

+[1] Ye M, Shen J, Lin G, et al. Deep learning for person re-identification: A survey and outlook[J].
+IEEE transactions on pattern analysis and machine intelligence, 2021, 44(6): 2872-2893.

+[2] He S, Luo H, Wang P, et al. Transreid: Transformer-based object re-identification[C]//Proceedings of the IEEE/CVF international conference on computer vision.
+2021: 15013-15022.